Sep 12

 What this will do is reconstruct the entire iPhone folder structure inside the place you have got the python script and backup folder.
 Once done you can then set the permissions for the resulting foder and copy to all items inside… you can then access and manipulate the files.

-This was, in fact, ludicrously easy - I had help from Alex Blanc who is something of a star with this stuff, but if you know a few basic commands in the terminal you should be OK.
+This was, in fact, ludicrously easy – I had help from a former colleague who is something of a star with this stuff, but if you know a few basic commands in the terminal you should be OK.

 I’ve also uploaded the Python script for you all to download from here in case it goes offline elsewhere.
 The original is HERE.
 The one I used (and changed ownership on) is HERE.